andrewacashner/hearingfaithms/chapters/chapter-3.md

 sentence of the poem.
-That first word, in a common device of Padilla's villancicos, is sung on the second minim of the measure: thus the leader could conduct the downbeat, cueing the singers to breathe, and then the chorus would sing their entrance, which because of its high tessitura and irregular, offbeat rhythms, seems suspended in the air.
+That first word, in a common device of Padilla's villancicos, is sung on the second minim of the measure: thus the leader could conduct the downbeat, cueing the singers to breathe, and then the chorus would sing their entrance.
+This first phrase, because of its high tessitura and irregular, offbeat rhythms, seems suspended in the air in a way that would attract listeners' attention to the ethereal "voices of the chapel choir."
 The word *cuenta* (m.
 6) is also sung on the second minim of the measure and is then held for three minims, syncopated across the downbeat.
-After this long not, like pulling back a spring, the metrical pattern is released and the voices flow in even, regularly accented minims on *con lo que se canta*.
+After this long note, like pulling back a spring, the metrical pattern is released and the voices flow in even, regularly accented minims on *con lo que se canta*.
 For the next phrase (*que es músico el rey*) Padilla creates the effect of an